 K-12 Specialist, Alaska Commission on Postsecondary Education

-As the Alaska Commission on Postsecondary Education (ACPE’s) K-12 Specialist, I manage the early college & career exploration programs I Know I Can and Kids2College, connect schools with Early Career Explorer classroom resources, and assist upper elementary and middle school classrooms...
+As the Alaska Commission on Postsecondary Education (ACPE’s) K-12 Specialist, I manage the postsecondary & career exploration and planning resources Early Career Explorers (PK-4) and Kids2Careers (5-12).
+I develop curriculum and postsecondary planning resources to help educators...
 Read More →

 Born at 20.5 weeks, my son was not expected to make it home from the hospital.
 More than 28 years later, I want to share his story, and what it took to get him where he is now.
 This is a celebration of my son, our family, and the best teams in the world, working like spokes in a wheel, for forward progress in his life, in rural Alaska.